Jakeflow27/python-distributable-example/README.md

 Building the application puts a distributable binary in the `/dist` folder for the operating system on which it was built.
 The `config.ini` file is copied to the dist folder by `build.bat`

-- run `build.bat` to build on windows
+- run `./build.bat` to build on windows
 - [Pyinstaller docs](https://pyinstaller.readthedocs.io/en/stable/usage.html)

 ## Screenshots